Luiso-o/Luiso-o/README.md

 <h1 align="center">Hellow World!👋, I'm Luis</h1>
 <h3 align="center">"Welcome to my GitHub profile! 👋 I'm Luis, a passionate agricultural engineer who has embarked on an exciting journey in the world of programming.
-My newfound passion is Java development, where I strive to learn and grow every day.
+My newfound passion is Java and Angular development, where I strive to learn and grow every day.
 Thank you for visiting my page and being a part of this exciting journey of learning and development!"</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=luiso-o&label=Profile%20views&color=0e75b6&style=flat" alt="luiso-o" /> </p>